tony-sappe/hale-bopp/README.md

 ## More Resources

 Creating this project was a labor of love.
-While it didn't take an obscene amount of time, the main frustration revolved was the constant hunt for reference documents and examples from other successful projects.
-In no particular order I'll provide links to additional content and resources which helped put all of the pieces together.
+While it didn't take an obscene amount of time, the main frustration was the constant hunt for reference documents and examples from other successful projects.
+Links to additional content and resources which helped put all of the pieces together are below in no particular order.

 | Link | Content |
 | --- |:--- |